OWASP/owasp-masvs/asvs.md

 # Preface

-Welcome to the Application Security Verification Standard (ASVS) version 3.0.
-The ASVS is a community-effort to establish a framework of security requirements and controls that focus on normalising the functional and non-functional security controls required when designing, developing and testing modern web applications.
+Welcome to the Mobile Application Security Verification Standard (MASVS) version 1.0.
+The MASVS is a community-effort to establish a framework of security requirements and controls that focus on normalising the functional and non-functional security controls required when designing, developing and testing mobile applications on iOS and Android.

-ASVS v3.0 is a culmination of community effort and industry feedback.
-In this release, we felt it was important to qualify the experiences of real world use cases relating to ASVS adoption.
-This will help newcomers to the standard plan their adoption of the ASVS, whilst assisting existing companies in learning from the experience of others.

-We expect that there will most likely never be 100% agreement on this standard.
-Risk analysis is always subjective to some extent, which creates a challenge when attempting to generalize in a one size fits all standard.
-However, we hope that the latest updates made in this version are a step in the right direction, and respectfully enhance the concepts introduced in this important industry standard.

-## What's new in 3.0?

-In version 3.0, we have added several new sections, including Configuration, Web Services, Modern (Client) based applications, to make the Standard more applicable to modern applications, which are commonly responsive applications, with an extensive HTML5 front end or mobile client that calls a common set of RESTful web services using SAML authentication.

-We have also de-duplicated the standard, for example, to ensure that a mobile developer does not need to re-test the same items multiple times.

-We have provided a mapping to the CWE common weakness enumeration (CWE) dictionary.
-The CWE mapping can be used to identify information such as likelihood of exploitation, consequence of a successful exploitation and broadly speaking to gain insight on what could go wrong if a security control is not used or implemented effectively and how to mitigate the weakness.

-Lastly, we reached out to the community and held peer review sessions at AppSec EU 2015 and a final working session at AppSec USA 2015 to include a massive amount of community feedback.
-During peer review, if edits to the meaning of a control changed substantially, we created a new control and deprecated the old one.
-We have deliberately chosen to not reuse any deprecated control requirements, as this could be a source of confusion.
-We have provided a comprehensive mapping of what has changed in Appendix A.

-Taken together, v3.0 is the single largest change to the Standard in its history.
-We hope that you find the update to the standard useful, and use it in ways we can only imagine.
+MASVS v1.0 is a culmination of community effort and industry feedback.

+-- TODO - Further introduction --

-# Using the Application Security Verification Standard
+# Using the Mobile Application Security Verification Standard

-ASVS has two main goals:
+MASVS has two main goals:

-- to help organizations develop and maintain secure applications
-- to allow security service, security tools vendors, and consumers to align their requirements and offerings
+·      to help organizations develop and maintain secure mobile applications ·      to allow security service, security tools vendors, and consumers to align their requirements and offerings

-Figure 1 - Uses of ASVS for organizations and tool/service providers
+Figure 1 - Uses of MASVS for organizations and tool/service providers

-## Application Security Verification Levels
+## Mobile Application Security Verification Levels

-The Application Security Verification Standard defines three security verification levels, with each level increasing in depth.
+The Mobile Application Security Verification Standard defines three security verification levels, with each level increasing in depth.

-- ASVS Level 1 is meant for all software.
+- MASVS Level 1 -- todo --
-- ASVS Level 2 is for applications that contain sensitive data, which requires protection.
-- ASVS Level 3 is for the most critical applications - applications that perform high value transactions, contain sensitive medical data, or any application that requires the highest level of trust.
+- MASVS Level 2 -- todo --
+- MASVS Level 3 -- todo --

-Each ASVS level contains a list of security requirements.
+Each MASVS level contains a list of security requirements.
 Each of these requirements can also be mapped to security-specific features and capabilities that must be built into software by developers.

-Figure 2 - OWASP Application Security Verification Standard 3.0 Levels
+Figure 2 - OWASP Mobile Application Security Verification Standard 1.0 Levels

 ## How to use this standard

-One of the best ways to use the Application Security Verification Standard is to use it as blueprint create a Secure Coding Checklist specific to your application, platform or organization.
-Tailoring the ASVS to your use cases will increase the focus on the security requirements that are most important to your projects and environments.
+One of the best ways to use the Mobile Application Security Verification Standard is to use it as blueprint create a Secure Coding Checklist specific to your application, platform or organization.
+Tailoring the MASVS to your use cases will increase the focus on the security requirements that are most important to your projects and environments.

 ### Level 1: Opportunistic

-An application achieves ASVS Level 1 (or Opportunistic) if it adequately defends against application security vulnerabilities that are easy to discover, and included in the OWASP Top 10 and other similar checklists.

-Level 1 is typically appropriate for applications where low confidence in the correct use of security controls is required, or to provide a quick analysis of a fleet of enterprise applications, or assisting in developing a prioritized list of security requirements as part of a multi-phase effort.
-Level 1 controls can be ensured either automatically by tools or simply manually without access to source code.
-We consider Level 1 the minimum required for all applications.

-Threats to the application will most likely be from attackers who are using simple and low effort techniques to identify easy-to-find and easy-to-exploit vulnerabilities.
-This is in contrast to a determined attacker who will spend focused energy to specifically target the application.
-If data processed by your application has high value, you would rarely want to stop at a Level 1 review.
+-- TODO: Describe the levels

 ### Level 2: Standard

-An application achieves ASVS Level 2 (or Standard) if it adequately defends against most of the risks associated with software today.

-Level 2 ensures that security controls are in place, effective, and used within the application.
-Level 2 is typically appropriate for applications that handle significant business-to-business transactions, including those that process healthcare information, implement business-critical or sensitive functions, or process other sensitive assets.

-Threats to Level 2 applications will typically be skilled and motivated attackers focusing on specific targets using tools and techniques that are highly practiced and effective at discovering and exploiting weaknesses within applications.

 ### Level 3: Advanced

-ASVS Level 3 is the highest level of verification within the ASVS.
-This level is typically reserved for applications that require significant levels of security verification, such as those that may be found within areas of military, health and safety, critical infrastructure, etc. Organisations may require ASVS Level 3 for applications that perform critical functions, where failure could significantly impact the organization's operations, and even its survivability.
-Example guidance on the application of ASVS Level 3 is provided below.
-An application achieves ASVS Level 3 (or Advanced) if it adequately defends against advanced application security vulnerabilities and also demonstrates principles of good security design.

-An application at ASVS Level 3 requires more in depth analysis, architecture, coding, and testing than all the other levels.
-A secure application is modularized in a meaningful way (to facilitate e.g. resiliency, scalability, and most of all, layers of security), and each module (separated by network connection and/or physical instance) takes care of its own security responsibilities (defence in depth), that need to be properly documented.
-Responsibilities include controls for ensuring confidentiality (e.g. encryption), integrity (e.g. transactions, input validation), availability (e.g. handling load gracefully), authentication (including between systems), non-repudiation, authorization, and auditing (logging).
+### Optional Software Protections

+Depending on the threat model and sensitivity of the data processed by the app, developers may opt to add software protection mechanisms that make it more difficult for adversaries to extract data or comprehend some or all functionality performed by the app.
+To verify the effectiveness of such defenses, an optional set of test cases known as resiliency tests can be performed.
+The MASVS defines four resiliency grades as follows:

+#### Grade 1
+#### Grade 2
+#### Grade 3
+#### Grade 4

+Fulfilling these requirements adds additional layers of protection to sensitive data when the mobile device is compromised and increase the effort adversaries need to invest to reverse engineer the app.

-## Applying ASVS in Practice
+## Applying MASVS in Practice

 Different threats have different motivations.
 Some industries have unique information and technology assets and domain specific regulatory compliance requirements.

-Below we provide industry-specific guidance regarding recommended ASVS levels.
-Although some unique criteria and some differences in threats exist for each industry, a common theme throughout all industry segments is that opportunistic attackers will look for any easily exploitable vulnerable applications, which is why ASVS Level 1 is recommended for all applications regardless of industry.
+Below we provide industry-specific guidance regarding recommended MASVS levels.
+Although some unique criteria and some differences in threats exist for each industry, a common theme throughout all industry segments is that opportunistic attackers will look for any easily exploitable vulnerable applications, which is why MASVS Level 1 is recommended for all applications regardless of industry.
 This is a suggested starting point to manage the easiest to find risks.
 Organizations are strongly encouraged to look more deeply at their unique risk characteristics based on the nature of their business.
-At the other end of the spectrum is ASVS Level 3, which is reserved for those cases that might endanger human safety or when a full application breach could severely impact the organization.
+At the other end of the spectrum is MASVS Level 3, which is reserved for those cases that might endanger human safety or when a full application breach could severely impact the organization.

 | Industry | Threat Profile | L1 Recommendation | L2 Recommendation | L3 Recommendation |
 | --- | --- | --- | --- | --- |